We are often mystified as to why we chase someone who doesn’t seem to care too much about us and who doesn’t put in much effort in return.

 When we have chemistry with someone our emotions may override our rational mind and many things fade that would normally be in place, such as sound judgment, trust, compatibility, and physical attraction.

 We can find ourselves instantly and deeply entwined with someone whom we might normally have consciously chosen to avoid.

 It can become a personal challenge in which we alter ourselves and try a variety of tactics just to win someone’s attention and affection.

 Truthfully though, it is unlikely that there are going to be any “winners.”
 Not only that, all we are doing is hurting ourselves, and our self-esteem is taking a battering due to us putting our entire self-worth in the hands of one other human being and the longing for the emotional relief we believe they can deliver.

 Every time we are rejected, we receive confirmation of the misinformed belief that we are unworthy and of no value.
 Our critical inner voice is cruelly telling us, “I told you no one would want you.”

 The rejection will continue until we choose to stop rejecting ourselves and remember that no one else gets to judge our value.
 This starts by cherishing ourselves and affirming our positive traits in our minds and the reasons we are lovable and valuable.
-No one thoroughly knows us, therefore no other person has the ability to accurately judge—positively or negatively.
+No one thoroughly knows us, therefore no other person has the ability to accurately judge, whether positively or negatively.